Top of the page

 Fifth disease is a viral illness that is common in children.
 It is also known as "slapped cheek disease" because of the red rash some children develop on their faces.
 Fifth disease is spread mostly by coughs and sneezes.
 By the time the rash appears, your child can no longer spread the disease to anyone else.
-Once your child has been infected with this virus, he or she cannot get it again.
+After being infected with this virus, your child cannot get it again.

-Fifth disease can cause symptoms similar to the flu.
+Fifth disease can cause symptoms similar to influenza (flu).
 Your child may have a runny nose, sore throat, headache, belly pain, and achy joints.
-A few days later, a bright red rash may appear on his or her cheeks and last for 2 to 5 days.
-The rash may then appear on the body and stay for a week.
-The rash may come back if your child is in sunlight, feels stressed, or is in warm temperatures.
-Some children have symptoms on and off for months, while others do not notice symptoms.
+A few days later, a bright red rash may appear on their cheeks and then may appear on the rest of the body.
+The rash may last for 7 to 10 days.
+The rash may come and go for several weeks.

 Home care, such as rest, fluids, and pain relievers, is usually the only care needed for fifth disease.
 Doctors do not use antibiotics to treat fifth disease, because it is caused by a virus rather than bacteria.

 Talk with your doctor if your child has any form of long-term anemia and is exposed to fifth disease.
 Fifth disease can make anemia worse.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if: